Taking Charge of Your Medical Care

 What to Know

 Chances are, you already know quite a bit about your health.
-Most of us have missed school because of a virus, taken some sort of medication, or dealt with a sports injury at some point.
+Most of us have missed school because of a virus, taken some sort of medicine, or dealt with a sports injury at some point.

 But even people who have a lot of experience with doctors or hospitals have gaps in their knowledge when it comes to the medical system.
-If you have a health condition like diabetes or asthma, you may know some things well (like when to take your medication), but less about others (like the medicine name or how to fill a prescription).
+If you have a health condition like diabetes or asthma, you may know some things well (like when to take your medicine), but less about others (like the medicine name or how to fill a prescription).

 Now's the time to fill in those blanks.
 Here's how.